Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
 # Data and variables
-The graphical outputs presented in this supplementary include only papers with two or more citations.
-Two different diversity measures are used to represent the level of diversity in citing entities, i.e., the Gini-Simpson index and the Shannon index.
+The graphical outputs presented in this supplementary document include only papers with two or more citations.
+Two different diversity measures are used to represent the level of diversity in citing groups, i.e., the Gini-Simpson index and the Shannon index.
 Data from 2010 to 2019 (both inclusive) as publication years are presented.
-Diversity measures are calculated based on grouping all possible links between the cited paper and institutional affiliations of citing papers into bins as defined by the citing entities, i.e., Institutions, Countries, Subregions, Regions and Fields.
-We present various findings in terms of both means and medians, as both have their advantages and disadvantages in dealing with outliers, high number of repeat observations, etc.
+Diversity measures are calculated based on grouping all possible links between the cited paper and institutional affiliations of citing papers into bins as defined by the type of citing groups, i.e., institutions, countries, subregions, and regions, and also the citing papers by fields of research.
+We present various findings in terms of both means and medians, as both have their advantages and disadvantages in dealing with outliers, high number of repeat observations, etc., together along with other distributional analyses, to compare the performance of OA papers and closed papers in citation diversity.

 <pdf:nextpage>